bath-bcss/Technical-Labs/_notes2021/01CommandLine.md

 ...
 ```

 When you install a new program you may want to update the environment variables
 to include the new program.
 Most operating systems have subsystems for updating
 your environment variables so you don't have to update them manually every time.

 ## Scripting

-The real power of the commandline is in how it allows you to write scripts and
+The real power of the command line is in how it allows you to write scripts and
-combine commands.
-Bash is a programming language unto itself.
+combine commands. **Bash** is itself a programming language.

 ### Saving output

 You can use the `>` operator to save the output of a command to a file and `>>`
 to append the output to the end of a file.

 ```